Imshakhawat/IIUC_Tech_Professionals_Directory/README.md

 ## How to use this directory
 Some tips on making the best out of this directory:
- - star this repository on GitHub.
+ - Star this repository on GitHub.
  - Expand your connection via LinkedIn.
- - If you are to give an interview in a company look if any IIUCians belong to that company and connect with him if you find one.
+ - If you are to give an interview in a company look if any IIUCians belong to that company and connect with them if you need.
- - CV review, Interview preparation ideas, and company faqs are some basic help you get from this directory.
+ - CV review, Interview preparation ideas, and company FAQs are some basic help you get from this directory.

 ## Some rules and regulations to follow
 As you deal with professionals you gotta maintain some rules: